 The Decoding strand provides a blend of teacher-directed instruction and high frequency practice to accelerate decoding.
 This programme progresses from teaching letter sounds and blending to reading passages typical of textbook material.
 The Comprehension strand is designed for students who read without understanding and aims to develop vocabulary, information and comprehension strategies – applying prior knowledge, making inferences and analysing evidence.

-Two NBSS partner schools, participating in the Teacher as Researcher project, have piloted the use of the Corrective Reading Programme (SRA) with students.
+Two NBSS partner schools, participating in the Teacher as Researcher -Action Research Project, have piloted the use of the Corrective Reading Programme (SRA) with students.
 In one school two teachers used the Corrective Reading Programme (SRA) with two separate groups - six 1st year students and a group of five 2nd and 3rd year students, every day, for 40-80 minutes over two months following on-site training sessions with the NBSS in the operation of the programme.
 The following are the quantitative findings.